-Jefferson & Main LLC is redeveloping the building at 41 W. Jefferson Avenue, located at the northeast corner of Jefferson and Main Street.
-Per the redevelopment, the property owner will be upgrading the streetscape adjacent to their property to the current standards including concrete and brick paving, raised planters, decorative lights, and converting the angled parking spaces on the east side of Main Street to parallel spaces so that a wider parkway can be accommodated.
+Jefferson & Main LLC redeveloped the building at 41 W. Jefferson Avenue, located at the northeast corner of Jefferson and Main Street.
+Per the redevelopment, the property owner will be upgraded the streetscape adjacent to their property to the current standards including concrete and brick paving, raised planters, decorative lights, and converting the angled parking spaces on the east side of Main Street to parallel spaces so that a wider parkway and pedestrian way can be accommodated.